EngineerBetter/new-starters/setup/setup.md

 | gnu-sed | - | - | - | - | - | - | - | - | - | - | - |
 | z | - | - | - | - | - | - | - | - | - | - | - |

-You can always install the following (_plus some extra tooling_) using the [Brewfile](Brewfile) provided.
+You can always install the following using the [Brewfile](Brewfile) provided.
 For instructions on how to configure your system see below:

-To Install [Homebrew](https://brew.sh) see below (_although it's best to check if this command is up to date_):
+To Install using [Homebrew](https://brew.sh) see below (_although it's best to check if this command is up to date_):

 ```sh
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"